earthly/website/blog/_posts/2021-04-12-slow-performance-in-jenkins.md

     Learn how to address slow performance in Jenkins and significantly improve the performance of your continuous integration workflow.
 This guide provides tips and strategies for overcoming common Jenkins performance issues without necessarily upgrading your hardware.
 last_modified_at: 2023-07-14
 ---
-**We're [Earthly](https://earthly.dev/).
-We streamline software building with containerization.
-Earthly can optimize your Jenkins CI/CD pipeline and help address slow performance.
-[Check it out](/).**
+**In this article, we dive into optimizing Jenkins for better performance.
+If Jenkins slowdowns frustrate you, Earthly can boost your CI builds and help you conquer those stubborn performance issues.
+[Learn more](/).**

 There's nothing more frustrating than a sluggish continuous integration system.
 It slows down feedback loops and prevents code from reaching production quickly.
 While quick fixes like using a bigger CI server can buy you time, you ultimately have to invest in maintaining the performance of your continuous integration workflow.